My favorite Photos and how they happened

 Finding new friends and travel mates has been pretty comfortable there.
 After we left “The Wall,” we formed a pack of six people.
 Two guys came just came north from San Diego.
 Two other boys we took along traveled from New Zealand to surf the Baja California.
 This constellation lasted for more than two months, and what an excellent time we had together.

-During my stay in Reid’s Farm, I took thousands of photos, but the image you see here is the most iconic depiction of life like this little valley along the river.
-All individuals in the picture were like me, longterm visitors.
+During my stay at Reid’s Farm, I took thousands of photos, but the image you see here is the most iconic depiction of life, like this little valley along the river.
+All individuals in the picture were like me, long-term visitors.